- Prospective Undergraduates Appealing Your Financial Aid Offer

 If I am a dependent of a veteran, how do I apply for my veteran’s educational benefits?

-- Your parent transfers a portion—or all—of his/her benefit to you through Transfer of Entitlement.
+- Your parent transfers a portion—or all—of his/her benefit to you through Transfer of Educational Benefit.

-- After the transfer is approved, you apply for the educational benefit through the DVA.
+- After the transfer is approved, you apply for the educational benefit through the VA.

 - You notify Eastman’s Financial Aid Office that you are eligible and applying for veteran’s educational benefits.

 What documentation does the Financial Aid Office need from me to process my veteran’s educational benefits?